Crumbled House

 Crumbled House is a ruined great house of the Ancestral Puebloans, just east of the Chuska Mountains, in New Mexico.

 Based on ceramic dating, the buildings were built and occupied between 1100 and 1250 AD.

 Crumbled House is a Chaco Protection Site, or special management area.

 Location

 Crumbled House is located within the boundary of the Navajo Nation in the northwestern part of the state of New Mexico.
 Crumbled House lay at the extreme west end of the Chaco Canyon influence area and 72 km west of central Chaco Canyon proper.
-The site also exists in a line of sight configuration leading southeastly toward Kin Kletso.
+The site also exists in a line of sight configuration leading southeast toward Kin Kletso.
 The site is located about 104 km south of Mesa Verde, at an average elevation of about 1790 m above sea level.

 The site is about 3 km southwest of the Chuska Mountains, from which the builders obtained construction timber.

 It lies on the Chuska Slope, sometimes called the Chuska Valley, which forms the eastern footslope of the Chuska range.